The partnership between Eastern Health and La Trobe University is transforming clinical practice to improve quality of care.

 - Physical activity for cancer survivors

-- Reducing waiting time for ambulatory and community services
+- Reducing waiting time for outpatient and community services

-- Translating research into practice in allied health services
+- Building research culture and capacity in allied health services

 The partnership between Eastern Health and La Trobe University provides clinical education placements for allied health students across acute hospitals, rehabilitation services, mental health settings, aged care and community-based services.